 Agile methodology, on the other hand, involves developing and deploying software in short, iterative steps, learning from user feedback along the way.
 Rather than a lengthy upfront scoping process, developers using Agile methodology define just enough requirements to get started.
 Agile has proven to be the better approach for building software that meets business requirements since there are plenty of opportunities for course correction.
 It also gets software into the hands of users much faster than the traditional waterfall approach.
 And the approach puts the customer at the center of attention.

-Using Agile methodology in conjunction with a cloud-native platform like Pivotal Cloud Foundry enables developers to make the most of both, increasing developer productivity and resulting in better software.
+Using Agile methodology in conjunction with a cloud-native product like Pivotal Platform enables developers to make the most of both, increasing developer productivity and resulting in better software.

 Agile transformation is not just a technology transformation, it's a business transformation.”Richard Leurig, Sr. Vice President, Innovation Development Center, CoreLogic

-It didn’t take long for CoreLogic’s investment in Pivotal Cloud Foundry and Agile methodology to prove its worth.
+It didn’t take long for CoreLogic’s investment in Pivotal Platform and Agile methodology to prove its worth.

-"With the help of Pivotal Cloud Foundry, our customers now look at us as industry leading experts and much more of a technological and innovative company than they have in the past,” Leurig said.
+"With the help of [Pivotal Platform], our customers now look at us as industry leading experts and much more of a technological and innovative company than they have in the past,” Leurig said.
 "The perception by the customers in our industry is that we have great data, great analytics delivered by a great technological process.”